Explaining the decline of US wind output power density: Methods Data

 Input power density $\frac{\Pin}{A}$ is subject to large climatic variations.
 An additive decomposition is used to observe underlying trends unrelated to the climate.
 In the following, we describe the decomposition in more detail.

-Note that input power density $\frac{\Pin}{A}$ is proportional to the weighted average of $v_{t,l}^3$ with weights $A_l$, because a constant value is used for the air density $\rho$.
-Therefore, input power density changes, if wind speeds $v_{t,l}$ change.
+Note that input power density $\frac{\Pin}{A}$ is proportional to the weighted average of $v_{t,l}^3$ with weights $A_l$ (see \cref{sec:methods-computation-p-in}, note that a constant value is used for the air density $\rho$).
+Therefore, input power density changes precisely if wind speeds $v_{t,l}$ at locations with operating turbines change.
+Hence, changes in input power density are thoroughly explained, if changes can be attributed to different reasons for changing wind speeds at turbine locations.

 The average wind speed at the hub height at turbine locations changes because of turbines being added at new locations, a change of the average hub height, or a change of climate conditions (either annual or multi-annual variability or trends due to, e.g. climate change).
-In order to analyze these different components, power input will be computed under different hypothetical conditions. $P_{\mathrm{in,76m,avg}}$ is the power input at turbine locations at a baseline height of 76m using average power input over the entire period. $P_{\mathrm{in,avg}}$ is the total input power at all turbine locations at the hub height of installed turbines when also assuming average climate conditions. $\Pin$ is the actual input power captured by all installed wind turbines (see section \ref{sec:methods-computation-p-in}).
+In order to analyze these different components, power input is computed under different hypothetical conditions. $P_{\mathrm{in,refh,avg}}$ is the power input at turbine locations at a reference height of \qty{80}{m} using average power input over the entire period. $P_{\mathrm{in,avg}}$ is the total power input at all turbine locations at the hub height of installed turbines when also assuming average climate conditions. $\Pin$ is the actual power input captured by all installed wind turbines (see \cref{sec:methods-computation-p-in}).
 These definitions can be used for the following decomposition:

 The baseline is an arbitrary value.
-It is chosen in a way, such that the effect of new locations is zero in the first year of the considered period.
-Similarly, the baseline height of 76m is chosen, such that the effect of hub height change is close to zero in the first year.
+It is chosen as the average of $P_{\mathrm{in,refh,avg}}$ over the complete time span.
+Similarly, the reference height of \qty{80}{m} is the median of all turbine hub heights.
+Both values, baseline and reference height, do not change the trends of the time series, but only add an offset.
 To get an additive decomposition of the input power density $\frac{\Pin}{A}$, we divide the equation on both sides by $A$.
 This allows quantifying the effect of changes in wind speeds due to new locations, the effect of change in hub heights and the effect of annual variations in available wind resources.